-The Bergen Centre for Ethics and Priority Setting (BCEPS) aims to understand and promote ethically acceptable, fair, and efficient priority setting in national health systems.
-BCEPS will provide decision support to countries on the path to Universal Health Coverage (UHC) – in partial fulfilment of the UN Sustainable Development Goals (SDGs).
+The Bergen Centre for Ethics and Priority Setting (BCEPS) is part of the Section for Ethics and Health Economics at the University of Bergen Department of Global Public Health and Primary Care.
+BCEPS aims to understand and promote ethically acceptable, fair, and efficient priority setting in national health systems.
+It will provide decision support to countries on the path to Universal Health Coverage (UHC) – in partial fulfilment of the UN Sustainable Development Goals (SDGs).

 Improved priority setting for health, aiming for the greatest number of healthy life years for all, fairly distributed, with financial risk protection